Ivan Aralica

+Biography

 Born in Promina near Knin, and having finished pedagogical school and Philosophical Faculty at the University of Zadar, Aralica had worked since 1953 as a high school teacher in the backwater villages of the rural hinterland of northern and central Dalmatia.
-After a period of Communist infatuation (which resulted in a few weak novellas that can be labeled as socialist realism period pieces), Aralica was swept into the vortex of turbulent events known as the Croatian spring (1971).
-During this tumultuous era he allied with those who advocated greater Croatian autonomy and freedom for Croatian people in Communist Yugoslavia.
-The crackdown on the Croatian national movement and subsequent professional and social degradation resulted in Aralica’s return to his Christian and Catholic roots, abandonment of doctrinaire propagandist literature and formation of his own literary credo.
-Among world authors, he was influenced chiefly by realist fiction and early Modernism, the key authors being Ivo Andrić, Thomas Mann and Knut Hamsun.
+After a period of communist infatuation (which resulted in a few weak novellas that can be labeled as socialist realism period pieces), Aralica was swept into the vortex of turbulent events known as the Croatian Spring (1971).
+During this tumultuous era he allied with those who advocated greater Croatian autonomy and freedom for Croatian people in the Socialist Federal Republic of Yugoslavia.
+The crackdown on the Croatian national movement and subsequent professional and social degradation resulted in Aralica's return to his Catholic-Christian roots, abandonment of doctrinaire propagandist literature and formation of his own literary credo.
+Among world authors, he was influenced chiefly by realist fiction and early modernism, the key authors being Ivo Andrić, Thomas Mann and Knut Hamsun.